syncfusion-content/asp.netwebforms-docs/aspnet/NuGet-Packages.md

 ### Using Visual Studio for macOS

-Add packages can be used to search and install NuGet packages to the Visual Studio project in macOS:
+Add packages can be used to search and install NuGet packages to the Visual Studio project in macOS.

-1. Right-click on the folder in the project, and then select **Add Packages…**
+1. Right-click the folder in the project, and then select **Add Packages…**

     ![](NuGet_Packages_Images/img8.png)

 2. By default, the NuGet.org package is selected in the **Package source** drop-down.
-Select the appropriate feed name.

     ![](NuGet_Packages_Images/img9.png)